mijndert/mijndert/TEMPLATE.md

 # About

-I’m an Senior DevOps Engineer with over 15 years of experience building highly scalable, high performance infrastructure on top of AWS.
+Senior DevOps Engineer with over 15 years of experience building highly scalable, high performance infrastructure on top of AWS.
 My passion is scaling out infrastructure from 0 to millions of users while adhering to industry best-practices in a cost-effective manner.

 You can find me across the internet as @mijndert.
 I also maintain a website over at [mijndertstuij.nl](https://mijndertstuij.nl/).